hanqiao29/hanqiao29.github.io/_posts/2020-09-23-time-movie.md

 So we ended up watching a few movies about time, the subject that is most mysterious for human beings.

 "About Time" 2013.
-If we could life our lives multiple times, would you change anything?
+If we could live our lives multiple times, would you change anything?

 "Arrival" 2016.
 Human thinks linearly, whereas aliens don't.